10 Best Figure Skates For under $200 (2023)

 What is also appealing is that you do not need much to start, just the ice and a great pair of figure skates.

-A common question PolyGlide synthetic ice customers ask is, "what are the best figure skates to buy?"
+A common question PolyGlide synthetic ice customers ask is, "What are the best figure skates to buy?"

 That's a reasonable ask.
 Unfortunately, competitive professional figure skates can cost upwards of $700.

-Besides, professional figure skates that your favorite wears won't turn you into a great skater.
-In fact, it might slow you down or make skating more difficult.
+Besides, classic figure skates that your favorite Professional Skater wears won't turn you into a great skater.

 All you'll need is a reliable, high-quality pair of figure skates that won't break the bank and allows you to train like a pro-figure skater without the extra cost.